saniyajamwal/sc1015-Group-Proj/README.md

 | Chi Seo Hyeon |       Problem Definition, EDA        |-|

 ## Question/Problem Definition
 Crime occurs in every country and poverty is something no country is exempt from.
-This got us thinking on the correlation between the two and how one impacts the other.
-This in itself made us question:
+This got us thinking on the correlation between the two and how one impacts the other while specifically looking at property-motivated crimes.
+This brought us to our question:

-> *To what extent, if any, are the effects of income distribution on the frequency of crimes against property?*
+>*How does household income and home value affect crime types and crime rates?*

 # Dataset Selection & Preparation
 After extensive online research, our team finalised on a dataset we found to be suitable for our project.
 We decided to take the crime rate statistics from the United States of America and specifically the state of Wahington DC as this allowed us to work with a larger data set from [OpenDataDC](https://opendata.dc.gov/search?collection=Dataset).